robin98sun/sardines.io/README.md

 *Sardines* is a kind of FaaS, but not necessarily involves Serverless

 # Background
-The first prototypical system of Sardines was designed almost at the same time with the incipience of FaaS, which is now largely considered as a synonym of Serverless.
+The first prototypical system of Sardines[23](#bnd) was designed almost at the same time with the incipience of FaaS, which is now largely considered as a synonym of Serverless.
 While Sardines is  fundamentally different with Serverless, they actually share some basic philosophy about Cloud Computing, e.g., the function level decomposing of cloud application, integration/outsourcing the maintenance of Cloud infrastructure, hoping to provide a powerful interface for developers to efficiently leverage the computing power of cloud.

 ## FaaS and Serverless
 FaaS, Function-as-a-Service, as Fig 1 illustrated, is a new programming interface that public cloud vendors have recently begun offering under the banner of serverless computing [1](#2018-one-step-forward).